- Xavier Gallego

-The program consisted on a 6 days Business Planning Bootcamp and 35 hours of mentoring by an expert in innovation and entrepreneurship, which has provided Dr. Juan Francisco Delgado and Xavier Gallego with the tools to get started on building a business.
-Taby Diagnostics, a project aimed to provide the society with a highly sensitive blood test to early diagnose liver cancer, was selected to participate in the competition based on the strength of its entrepreneurial idea, its impact to the sector, and its growth potential.
+The program consisted on a 6 day Business Planning Bootcamp and 35 hours of mentoring by an expert in innovation and entrepreneurship, which has provided Dr. Juan Francisco Delgado and Xavier Gallego with the tools to get started on building a business.
+Taby Diagnostics, a project aimed at providing society with a highly sensitive blood test to early diagnosis of liver cancer, was selected to participate in the competition based on the strength of its entrepreneurial idea, its impact on the sector, and its growth potential.
 The project is based on a technology, developed at Parc Taulí University Hospital, that modifies the conformation of tumor associated antigens to facilitate their recognition by autoantibodies.
 The conformational change makes these antigens suitable to be used as a very sensitive and reliable tool to early diagnose several types of cancer.

 Dr. Juan Francisco Delgado and Xavier Gallego consider that winning this competition, not only contributes to fundraise the project, but to obtain international recognition and to give visibility to the project and Institution.